 You gobblers and snackers.

-Oh how ghoulish!
-A perfect poem for this the autumn and what an introduction to the topic "stew."
+Oh, how ghoulish!
+A perfect poem for this the autumn and what an introduction to the topic of stew.
 A couple of weeks ago, I wrote about the history of soup.

 Soup, Stew, What's the Difference?

 Well, those who pen the definitions in dictionaries agree that stew (the noun) is "a dish of meat, fish, or other food, cooked by stewing."
 On the other hand, soup is "a liquid food made by boiling or simmering meat, fish, or vegetables with various added ingredients."

 Many people and cultures present soup as an appetizer—a clear broth with or without a few beautifully prepared vegetables simmered within, or a cold vegetable or fruit appetizer (great in summer!).

 Stew is not an appetizer, nor a light introduction to the main course.